 The Affordable Care Act required lawmakers and aides on their “official” staffs to drop coverage through the Federal Employee Health Benefit program and buy insurance through the health care marketplaces created by the new law.

-The government pays part of the premiums for the congressional staffers no matter which plan they join — the Federal Employee Health Benefit program or any of the DC health insurance exchange options.
+The government pays part of the premiums for the congressional staffers no matter which plan they join, the Federal Employee Health Benefit program or any of the District of Columbia health insurance exchange options.

 CNN reported that Senate Republican leader Mitch McConnell of Kentucky, House Speaker John Boehner of Ohio and House Minority Leader Nancy Pelosi of California directed their entire staffs to join an exchange.

 That left Reid, who engineered passage of the health law in 2010 and has been a vocal defender since then.